 In Table~\ref{table:experiment1} we show the results of each model when performing a strict evaluation, where no delay is tolerated (delay=0).
 Thus, the model is penalized when it does not manage to detect the anomaly at the exact moment when it occurs.
 As aforementioned, AIOps models were evaluated in previous studies~\cite{anomalydetectionAlibaba},~\cite{anomalyDetectionMicrosoft},~\cite{ajointmodelforit} with a maximum delay of 7 points.
-Therefore, in Figure~\ref{figure:delay_new} we show the results for the same models where a delay of up to 7 points is tolerated.
+Therefore, in Figure~\ref{figure:delay_new} we show the results for the same models with a delay of up to 7 points.

 From Figure~\ref{figure:delay_new} we can notice that although on the Yahoo dataset, a higher delay can significantly influence the performance of anomaly detection models, on the NAB dataset it has almost no impact.
 In the case of Yahoo, the explanation behind this result is that 73.13\% of the time series belonging to the Yahoo dataset contain sequences of anomalies (group anomalies).
 When it comes to NAB, only 29.41\% of the time series contain sequences of anomalies.
 Therefore, the dataset containing samples related to internet traffic (Yahoo) contains significantly more group anomalies compared to the dataset containing samples related to CPU utilization (NAB), which shows the different behavior of different operational datasets.